Democratic backsliding: Populism

 A 2018 analysis by political scientists Yascha Mounk and Jordan Kyle links populism to democratic backsliding, showing that since 1990, "13 right-wing populist governments have been elected; of these, five brought about significant democratic backsliding.
 Over the same time period, 15 left-wing populist governments were elected; of these, the same number, five, brought about significant democratic backsliding."

 A December 2018 report by the Tony Blair Institute for Global Change concluded that populist rule, whether left- or right-wing, leads to a significant risk of democratic backsliding.
-The authors examine the effect of populism on three major aspects of democracy: the quality of democracy in general, checks and balances on executive power and citizens' right to politically participate in a meaningful way.
+The authors examine the effect of populism on three major aspects of democracy: the quality of democracy in general, checks and balances on executive power, and citizens' right to politically participate in a meaningful way.
 They conclude that populist governments are four times more likely to cause harm to democratic institutions than non-populist governments.
 Also, more than half of populist leaders have amended or rewritten the countries' constitution, frequently in a way that eroded checks and balances on executive power.
 Lastly, populists attack individual rights such as freedom of the press, civil liberties, and political rights.

 In a 2018 journal article on democratic backsliding, scholars Licia Cianetti, James Dawson, and Seán Hanley argued that the emergence of populist movements in Central and Eastern Europe, such as Andrej Babiš's ANO in the Czech Republic, are "a potentially ambiguous phenomenon, articulating genuine societal demands for political reform and pushing issues of good governance centre stage, but further loosening the weak checks and balances that characterise post-communist democracy and embedding private interests at the core of the state."

 In a 2019 paper, presented to the International Society of Political Psychologists, Shawn Rosenberg argues that right-wing populism is exposing a vulnerability in democratic structures and that "democracy is likely to devour itself."

+Around the world, citizens are voting away the democracies they claim to cherish.
+Scholars present evidence that this behaviour is driven in part by the belief that their opponents will undermine democracy first.
+In experimental studies, they revealed to partisans that their opponents are more committed to democratic norms than they think.
+As a result, the partisans became more committed to upholding democratic norms themselves and less willing to vote for candidates who break these norms.
+These findings suggest that aspiring autocrats may instigate democratic backsliding by accusing their opponents of subverting democracy and that we can foster democratic stability by informing partisans about the other side's commitment to democracy.

+The term "populism" has been criticized as a misleading term for phenomena such as nativism and intentional promotion of authoritarianism by political elites.